-Teach to Fight would like to thank Instructor Holland for his excellent critique based off of his experience on the topic of whether or not Krav Mage is effective.
+Teach to Fight would like to thank Instructor Holland for his excellent critique based on his experience on the topic of whether or not Krav Maga is effective.

-We would also like to add and concur that what he said in reference to the “handling” of an M16 and the M4 is complete BS.
-There is no such training for any military personal to carry their weapons in such a manner as inferred by some Krav Maga instructors.
+We would also like to add and concur that what he said about the “handling” of an M16 and the M4 is complete BS.
+There is no such training for any military personnel to carry their weapons in such a manner as inferred by some Krav Maga instructors.

 How do we know?
 Because we are also military vets and we’ve served, that’s HOW.
 So this is just something made up for these people to look good.